 The only place within the New Orleans city limits that you have a good chance of seeing an alligator is in City Park, where alligators can be seen lurking in the numerous lagoons and waterways.
 Generally, the gators here are on the smaller side, as the Department of Wildlife and Fisheries relocates larger ones.

 If you'd like to see them, wander the lagoons for a bit (stick to the slightly wilder areas North of I-610) and keep your eyes open.
 Feel free to ask any fishermen along the banks if they've seen any; folks who fish in the lagoons regularly will be able to point out favorite sunning spots.
 There are definitely no guarantees, though.
-In fact, odds are actually pretty good that you won't see a gator, but it's still a gorgeous place to take a walk.
+In fact, the odds are actually pretty good that you won't see a gator, but it's still a gorgeous place to take a walk.

 Out of Town